Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 The main use of immersion heaters in food processing is to meet quality standards and government regulations.
 Moisture control is essential since it provides breeding ground for bacteria and pathogens.
 Flange, over-the-side, and screw plug immersion heaters provide heat for sterilization of vats and containers.
 Vegetable oil heating is a common application for immersion heaters, as pictured below.

-As can be seen in the YouTube video below, immersion heaters play a vital role in the chemical industry in keeping chemicals at a controlled temperature and prevent freezing.
+Immersion heaters play a vital role in the chemical industry in keeping chemicals at a controlled temperature and prevent freezing.
 Over the side, flange, screw in, duct, or circulation heaters all assist in keeping chemicals safe.

 Immersion heaters are a safety feature for the brewing industry since they generate heat using electricity.
 Brewing produces ethanol, which can be dangerous.
 Immersion heaters allow for precise temperature regulation and are automated to shut off before temperatures reach an unsafe level.
 A special feature of immersion heaters is their reliability and longevity, which is a significant cost savings.